Into the Desert

-‘The Red Centre holds a unique position in the psyche and mythology of all Australians.
-Journey with me as I connect with nature and explore the majesty and extremes of the desert.’
+The Red Centre holds a unique position in the psyche and mythology of all Australians.
+These paintings enable you to journey with Corinne as she connects with nature and explores the majesty and extremes of the desert.

-Connecting With Creative Flow | Corinne Loxton | TEDx Katoomba
+Connecting With Creative Flow

 RECENT EXHIBITIONS & EVENTS